Texas Foster Family Association By-laws & Constitution

 DBA: Texas Foster Family Association

-ARTICLE I. CORPORATE INFORMATION
+ARTICLE I.

 SECTION 1

 CORPORATE NAME: The name of the corporation shall be known as the TEXAS STATE FOSTER PARENTS, INC., sometimes referred to in these bylaws as the ASSOCIATION.
+The corporation is currently doing business as the Texas Foster Family Association (TFFA).

 SECTION 2

-NATURE: This ASSOCIATION shall be incorporated, self-governing, Nonprofit, nonpartisan, nonsectarian and voluntary.
+NATURE: This ASSOCIATION shall be incorporated, self-governing, nonprofit, nonpartisan, nonsectarian and voluntary.

 SECTION 3

-PROHIBITED ACTIVITIES: The ASSOCIATION shall not engage in activities other than those which would be in the furtherance of the purposes set forth in ARTICLE 1 of these Bylaws and in no event shall any such activities be in contravention of law or of provisions of the Internal Revenue Code pursuant to which the ASSOCIATION may be granted tax-exempt status by the Internal Revenue Service.
+PROHIBITED ACTIVITIES: The ASSOCIATION shall not engage in activities other than those which would be in the furtherance of the purposes set forth in ARTICLE I of these Bylaws and in no event shall any such activities be in contravention of law or of provisions of the Internal Revenue Code pursuant to which the ASSOCIATION may be granted tax-exempt status by the Internal Revenue Service.

 SECTION 4